Guidelines for Responding to the Media

-The presentation of accurate, timely information to the public is critical to institutional advancement.
-For the LSU School of Veterinary Medicine, an effective public relations program is a critical component to encourage interest and investment in the School’s programs; to educate the public in both veterinary medicine and public health matters; and to respond to public inquiries in a forthright, professional and truthful manner.
-The following guidelines are provided to assist and ease School of Veterinary Medicine personnel when called upon to respond to media inquiries.
+The presentation of accurate, timely information to the public is critical to the LSU School of Veterinary Medicine.
+An effective communications program is a vital component to encourage interest and investment in the School’s programs; to educate the public in both veterinary medicine and public health matters; and to respond to public inquiries in a forthright, professional and truthful manner.
+The following guidelines are provided to assist and ease School of Veterinary Medicine personnel and students when called upon to respond to media inquiries.

-SVM personnel and students should refer any type of media inquiry (phone call, fax, email, etc. from either print, online or broadcast media sources) to the Public Relations Director (Ginger Guttner, 225-578-9922, email@example.com), prior to responding to the request for information or an interview.
-SVM personnel and students should not make statements to the media without contacting the SVM Public Relations Director, regardless of media deadlines.
+SVM personnel and students should refer any type of media inquiry (phone call, email, etc. from either print or broadcast media sources) to the Communications Team (Thomas Rooney, Director of Strategic Communications, 578-9618, firstname.lastname@example.org; Ginger Guttner, Communications Manager, 578-9922, email@example.com; Celia Ordoyne, Outreach Coordinator, 578-9825, firstname.lastname@example.org), prior to responding to the request for information or an interview.
+SVM personnel and students should not make statements to the media without contacting a member of the Communications Team, regardless of media deadlines.

 All responses to the media should be confined to that person’s area of expertise and responsibility, without providing personal speculation or opinion.
 Issues of a sensitive nature (police investigations, zoonotic disease outbreak, bioterrorist or animal rights threats, etc.) will be discussed in advance to determine the level of confidentiality that must be maintained.
-In all cases, the response must be sensitive to protecting privacy issues of LSU students—see PS-30, Privacy Rights of Students (Buckley Amendment)—faculty and staff and hospital clients, as well as sensitive to matters that might compromise research or investigations.
+In all cases, the response must be sensitive to protecting privacy issues of LSU students, faculty and staff, as well as sensitive to matters that might compromise research or investigations.